 Finis St. John IV

-Representing the Fourth Congressional District, Fess St. John has served on the Board of Trustees since 2002, including three terms as President Pro Tempore (2008-2011).
-His tenure has coincided with a period of significant and sustained growth for the three campuses and the UAB Health System.
-St. John has chaired numerous standing committees and played a key role in the recruitment of senior campus leadership as well as assisting in the management of more than 450 major capital projects exceeding $3 billion on the campuses.
-He has been a member of the UAB Health System Board of Directors since 2008, and serves on the UAB Athletic Foundation and the Crimson Tide Foundation Board.
+Representing the Fourth Congressional District, Fess St. John served on the Board of Trustees from 2002-2019, including three terms as President Pro Tempore (2008-2011).
+His tenure coincided with a period of significant and sustained growth for the three campuses and the UAB Health System.
+St. John chaired numerous standing committees and played a key role in the recruitment of senior campus leadership as well as assisting in the management of more than 450 major capital projects exceeding $3 billion on the campuses.
+He was a member of the UAB Health System Board of Directors,and served on the UAB Athletic Foundation and the Crimson Tide Foundation Board.

 The St. John family has a long history of public service to the citizens of Alabama.
 Fess St. John’s father and grandfather served in the Alabama Legislature.
 Finis St. John Jr. was Speaker Pro Tem of the Alabama House of Representatives and Chairman of the House Ways and Means Committee.
 Fess’s father, Finis St. John III, was President Pro Tem of the Alabama Senate.
 Fess’s mother, Juliet St. John, was the first woman attorney in Cullman.
 His great-grandfather, William P. St. John, arrived in Alabama in 1838 and at age 32 was elected to the Alabama General Assembly, which later became the Legislature.
 During his term, the Assembly created Alabama’s first public education system.